legastero/stanza/docs/Reference.md

 -   `rosterVer` - version ID of cached roster data given by the server, typically saved from a previous session.
 -   `capsNode` - a URL for identifying the client app.
 -   `softwareVersion`
-    -   `name` - the name of the client software using stanza.io
+    -   `name` - the name of the client software using Stanza
-    -   `version` - the version of the client software using stanza.io
+    -   `version` - the version of the client software using Stanza
     -   `os` - the operating system that the client is running on
 -   `timeout` - number of seconds that IQ requests will wait for a response before generating a timeout error.
 -   `lang` - preferred language used by the client, such as `'en'` or `'de'`.